julyfun/how-to/softwares-and-tools/vscode/debug/python/python-debug.md

 A file is created.

-To run shell script for python like this:
+If you wanna run shell script for python like this:

 ```sh
 CUDA_VISIBLE_DEVICES=0 python cloth_funnels/run_sim.py \